-If you’re highly sensitive, there’s a good chance that you experience emotions in a very strong way — so much that your emotions can flood you.
-That’s because highly sensitive people (HSPs) are born with a nervous system that processes things much more deeply than the average person.
-Most HSPs are aware of their own feelings and the feelings of others, which can be a powerful gift.
+If you’re highly sensitive, there’s a good chance that you experience emotions in a very strong way — so much that sometimes your emotions overwhelm you.
+That’s because highly sensitive people (HSPs) are born with a nervous system that processes their environment much more deeply than the average person.
+Most sensitive people are acutely aware of their own feelings and the feelings of others, which can be a powerful gift.

-But what happens when you grow up in a family that doesn’t value this trait at all?
+But what happens when you grow up in a family that doesn’t value this trait?
+It could mean:

-- Parents who said you were “overreacting” for having feelings
+- Parents said you were “overreacting” for having feelings

-- Being labeled as different (a “dreamer,” a “crybaby”) because you are sensitive
+- You were labeled as different (a “dreamer,” a “crybaby”) because you are sensitive

-Sadly, this isn’t uncommon.
+Sadly, childhood emotional neglect isn’t uncommon.
 In fact, a growing body of research suggests that many otherwise healthy families raise their children with emotional neglect — a failure to value or respond to emotions.
-This can create unhealthy outcomes for any child, but especially highly sensitive children.
+This neglect can create unhealthy outcomes for any child, but especially for highly sensitive children.